 “You’ll come with me, won’t you?”
 There was my little girl again.

 I got off the bed and stood next to her.
 “Of course.”
 I hugged her.
 My brave girl.
 I felt her arms go around me.
 She briefly laid her head on my shoulder.
 I wondered afterwards how long she had been wanting to talk with me.
 Had she spent the evening, maybe multiple evenings, practicing her speech over and over in her head, pacing the narrow floor between her bed and dresser waiting for just the right moment?
 Had she been wondering when her mother would think of having the talk with her daughter?

 Two weeks later we sat in the waiting room of the doctor’s office.
 She smiled nervously at me when the nurse called her name.
 Together we entered the examination room.

-Maybe a more responsible, proactive, and confident mother would have thought of having the talk with my daughter much sooner than I did.
-But I’m pretty proud of myself anyway, because I raised a daughter who was able to talk to me when she needed to.
+Maybe a more responsible, proactive, and confident mother would have had the conversation sooner.
+But I’m pretty proud of myself anyway.
+I raised a daughter who was able to talk to me when she needed to.